Justin Bieber And Beyoncé Robbed Of Awards In Out Of Touch Grammys

 Adele won Grammys for Album of the Year and Best Pop Vocal Album with 25.
 The Brit songstress also won Song and record of the year for her first single from her 2015 album, the leviathan ballad “Hello.”

-That meant that Bieber lost out in all four categories he was nominated in.
-Album of the Year, Best Pop Solo Performance, Best Pop Vocal Album, and Song of the Year.
+That meant that Bieber lost out in all four categories he was nominated in: Album of the Year, Best Pop Solo Performance, Best Pop Vocal Album, and Song of the Year.

 Grammys 2017: Is music’s so-called ‘biggest night’ irrelevant and out of touch? https://t.co/LfySwmooe0 pic.twitter.com/CqvOPRWZ6v